FreeCAD/DevelopersHandbook/technical/libpack.md

 whichever shell you'd like, but ensure that you are loading the shell configured with the x64 native compilation tools if you are compiling on an Intel processor.
 ARM compilation is untested.

+In most of the instructions below, code is cloned directly from a first-party git repository.
+In most cases it is perfectly feasible to directly download a source release package instead of cloning the entire git repository.

 For the most part, the libraries below are self-compiled in order to reduce dependency on third-party packagers.
 In some cases it is feasible to download precompiled binaries of the individual items.
-Major exceptions here are that both Python and Qt are used in their precompiled forms since the packages are provided for Windows by the first parties in each case.
+Major exceptions here are that both Python and Qt are used in their precompiled forms since the packages are provided for Windows by the first parties in each case. libclang is provided by the Qt project as part of the dependencies of PySide6, but can be self-compiled if desired.

 WORK IN PROGRESS!!

-Perform the following in this order (the order does not *always* matter, but sometimes does):
+Install the following packages into the subdirectory you created for this LibPack.
+In general the order below should work, with dependencies being installed before the software which requires them.
+Note that not all packages use the same installation structure, so the final LibPack contains several different types of installation tree.
 * **[Python](https://python.org)** -- Install in a newly-created *LIBPACK\bin* subdirectory using the basic Python installer.
 Only install
   Python itself: the Idle IDE, debug symbols, etc. are not included in the LibPack.
 * **[Qt](https://qt.io)** -- The Open Source installer is found at https://www.qt.io/download-open-source